Do you know a woman who is being abused? A legal rights handbook

 In some cases, the only way to resolve your family law issues is by going to family court.

-Your lawyer can use this information to try and get appropriate orders for your situation.
-For example, your lawyer can let the judge know that an order for shared decision-making responsibility is not appropriate because your partner will use it to frighten or threaten you.
+Your lawyer can use this information to try and get suitable orders for your situation.
+For example, your lawyer can let the judge know that an order for shared decision-making responsibility is not suitable because your partner will use it to frighten or threaten you.

 Or your lawyer might be able to get a temporary order about decision-making responsibility right away if they can show that a delay could harm either you or your children.